Tag: reactions

 Click to enlarge

-Today, 23rd October, is Mole Day – which might put you in mind of small, furry, burrowing animals.
-However, they don’t even seem to have a commemorative day of any kind; we’re actually talking about the mole in chemistry, a concept that makes it easier for us to talk about the amounts of substances involved in chemical reactions.
+Today, 23rd October is Mole Day – which might put you in mind of small, furry, burrowing animals.
+However, they don’t even seem to have a commemorative day of any kind; we’re actually talking about the mole in chemistry, a concept that makes it easier to talk about the amounts of substances involved in chemical reactions.
 This is a fundamental concept and one that all chemists utilise.

 Read more